courselabs/cloudnative/labs/compose/README.md

 docker compose up --help
 ```

-> This is new functionality and it's not 100% compatible with the original Compose CLI.
-For this lab you should be able to use either, but if you have any issues stick with `docker-compose`.
+> This is new functionality but it should be 100% compatible with the original Compose CLI.
+For this lab you can use either, but if you have any issues stick with `docker-compose`.

 </details><br/>